trhacknon/trhacknon.github.io/_posts/2019-8-1-Dynamic-Invoke.md

 ### Avoid Suspicious Imports

 As previously mentioned, you can avoid statically importing suspicious API calls.
-If, for example, you wanted to import `MiniDumpWriteDump` from `Dbghelp.dll` you could use our api to dynamically load the DLL and invoke the API call.
+If, for example, you wanted to import `MiniDumpWriteDump` from `Dbghelp.dll` you could use DInvoke to dynamically load the DLL and invoke the API call.
 If you were then to inspect your .NET Assembly in an Assembly dissassembler, you would find that `MiniDumpWriteDump` is not referenced in its import table.

 ### Manual Mapping